MLDiva/Deep-Learning/README.md

 - 👋 Hi, I’m @MLDiva
 - 👀 My interests are Deep Learning and Generative AI
-- 💻 I’m currently doing a deep dive into Deep Learning
+- 💻 I’m currently doing a deep dive into Deep Learning and Natural Language Processing
 - 📫 You can reach me at rebeccaanneblack[at]mac[dot]com

 <!---